better-auth/better-auth/README.md

 - [Suggest new features and report issues](https://github.com/better-auth/better-auth/issues)

 ## Security
-If you discover a security vulnerability within Better AUth, please send an e-mail to support at better-auth.com.
+If you discover a security vulnerability within Better Auth, please send an e-mail to security@better-auth.com.

 All reports will be promptly addressed, and you'll be credited accordingly.